|4 August 1265

 At a camp near Canterbury, called Barham Down, the supporters of Simon de Montfort gather an army and hold it there to fend off a possible invasion from Henry III's supporters.

-The civil war between Henry III and the barons.
-The barons wanted to limit Henry's power and to sort out his finances which were a drain of the barons' resources.
+The civil war between King Henry III and the barons.
+The barons wanted to limit Henry's power and to sort out his finances which were a drain on the barons' resources.
 The cause was led by Simon de Montfort.

-Simon de Montfort surprises Henry III and Edward (I), with early movements of his troops on the hills above the castle.
-Henry and Richard of Cornwall defend the centre and left of the castle, but Edward attacks the lighter armed Londoners to the right and forcing them to flee, follows them off the battle site.
-When he returns, he finds that Henry is trapped in the priory and gives himself up in exchange for his father's release.
+Simon de Montfort surprised Henry III and Prince Edward, with early movements of his troops on the hills above the castle at Lewes.
+Henry and Richard of Cornwall defend the centre and left of the castle, but Prince Edward attacked the lighter armed Londoners to the right and forced them to flee and followed them off the battle site.
+When he returned, he found that King Henry was trapped in the priory and gave himself up in exchange for his father's release.
 After the battle Simon de Montfort marched on London but the drawbridge on London Bridge had been raised by the Lord Mayor.
-But Simon had the support of the Londoners who managed to lower the drawbridge allowing Simon into the city,
+Simon had the support of the Londoners who managed to lower the drawbridge allowing him into the city, ¹

-From a provisional administration consisting of Simon himself, the Earl of Gloucester and the Bishop of Chichester, a council of 9 were chosen to advise the king.
-From these 9, 3 were to be with the king at all times.
+From a provisional administration consisting of Simon de Montfort himself, the Earl of Gloucester and the Bishop of Chichester, a council of 9 were chosen to advise the king.
+From these 9, 3 were to be with the king at all times. ¹

 Simon's son was attacked at Kenilworth during the night being taken completely by surprise and having no chance to defend himself.
 They had decided to stay in the village rather than in the castle.
 The younger Simon managed to reach the safety of the castle.

-Using the banners of Simon's son captured at Kenilworth, Edward (I) approached Simon's position at Evesham.
-Simon was hemmed in the bend of the river Avon and forced to fight.
+Using the banners of Simon de Montfort's son captured at Kenilworth, prince Edward approached Simon's position at Evesham.
+Simon de Montfort was trapped in the bend of the river Avon and forced to fight.
 Simon was defeated and killed.
-Simon's youngest son took refuge in Kenilworth castle , where prepared for a long siege, managed to hold out until December 1267.
+Simon's youngest son took refuge in Kenilworth castle, where prepared for a long siege, he managed to hold out until December 1267. ¹

 Selection of references used: